arinik2/coregistration/README.md

   3.4 Open "coregistration.ipynb", adjust paths to your files and run it.
 It will align and crop images, maintaining the resolution of confocal images.
 (Example of aligned m/z images is at "confocal for segmentation and alignment/maldi aligned", of cropped confocal images here https://drive.google.com/open?id=1gCi9DsShXZ7PFbkC_e0By_8dLlO-maIv)

 4. Cell-by-cell intensities extraction
   4.1 Open "identifycellsRGB.cpproj" in the CellProfiler, upload aligned confocal and m/z images and run it.
-It will produce a ".csv" file with cell-by-cell intensities of confocal and m/z images and some cell area-shape metrics.
+It will produce a "Cells.csv" file with cell-by-cell intensities of confocal and m/z images and some cell area-shape metrics.

 For steps 5 and 6 all the ".m" files should be present in the working directory.

 5. Cell-by-cell metrics extraction
   5.1.
-Change the ".csv" file to be an ".xlsx" file.
+Change the "Cells.csv" file to be an ".xlsx" file.
 Open "metrics.m", adjust paths and run.

 6. Downsampling
   6.1.
-Change the ".csv" file to be an ".xlsx" file.
+Change the "Cells.csv" file to be an ".xlsx" file.
 Open "tilesFull.m", adjust paths and run.

 To visualize your metrics open "visual.m" adjust paths and run.